 I am currently working on a video series about the numerous ways you can work on applying these solos to the drumset.
 I would highly encourage you to be as adventurous as possible and to practice playing the solos in as many different ways as possible.
 The more you can think of the better.

-I would also recommend that you subscribe to my YouTube channel, as I will be releasing the first videos of the video series “How to Apply the Charley Wilcoxon Solos to the Drumset” on May 1st.
-Subscribe and turn on the bell so you don’t miss it!
+I would also recommend that you subscribe to my YouTube channel, as I will soon be releasing the first video in my “How to Apply the Charley Wilcoxon Solos to the Drumset” video series.
+Subscribe and turn on the bell notication so you don’t miss it!

 by: Brandon Goodwin

 Modern Rudimental Swing Solos for the Advanced Drummer